The Periodic Table of Elements with Protons, Neutrons, and Electrons: A Guide That Actually Makes Sense

 How They Define an Element

 The periodic table is organized by atomic number, which is just the count of protons.
 Hydrogen has one proton, helium has two, and so on.
-Electrons, though, are where chemistry happens.
+Still, electrons, though, are where chemistry happens.
 Neutrons add mass but don’t change the element—unless you mess with protons.
 They’re the reason elements bond, react, and form the molecules that make up our world.

 Why It Matters / Why People Care